Play a 3D tower defense game

 Simulate neuroevolution to train flappy birds

-Play an interactive Unity game
+Play KexFarm Unity game

-Play a web-based Unity game
+Play a JavaScript-based adventure game

 HTML5 ThreeJS 3D is a powerful tool for creating immersive 3D graphics and animations directly in web browsers.
 Built on the Three.js library, it leverages HTML5 Canvas and WebGL to deliver high-performance, engaging 3D experiences.
 It is widely used for 3D games, simulations, and interactive visualizations, enabling developers to bring 3D content to life without the need for plugins.